MEC8057 : Mechatronics and Mobile Robotics

 Assessment Rationale And Relationship

-The assignment assesses the student’s ability to apply the knowledge and skills developed during the module towards creating and evaluating a mechatronics design and robotic solution to a given problem specification.
-IA computer-based exam assesses students on specific technical knowledge of the module material under time constrained conditions.
+A computer-based exam assesses students on specific technical knowledge and skills developed under time constrained conditions.
 An open book approach is adopted to encourage students to make the necessary notes in preparation for the exam, this gives students the opportunity to reflect on areas of strength and weaknesses in their knowledge of the subject.

 Reading Lists